Practical Parallel Algorithms for Non-Monotone Submodular Maximization: Performance Evaluation

 \subsection{Additional Experiments for the SKP}

-Besides the algorithms mentioned in Section~\ref{sec:exp-skp}, we note that \cite{ene2019submodular} also propose an algorithm (denoted by \textsf{ENE} for convenience) with $\OO(\log^2 n)$ adaptivity.
-However, as indicated by \cite{amanatidis2021submodular,fahrbach2019non}, the \textsf{ENE} algorithm (based on multi-linear extension) has large query complexity impractical for large datasets, so we compare our \algone~algorithm with \textsf{ENE} using a small instance of the movie recommendation application, under the same settings as those described in Section~\ref{sec:exp-skp} except that the ground set size is smaller ($n=80$).
+Besides the algorithms mentioned in Section~\ref{sec:exp-skp}, we note that \shortcite{ene2019submodular} also propose an algorithm (denoted by \textsf{ENE} for convenience) with $\OO(\log^2 n)$ adaptivity.
+However, as indicated by \shortcite{amanatidis2021submodular,fahrbach2019non}, the \textsf{ENE} algorithm (based on multi-linear extension) has large query complexity impractical for large datasets, so we compare our \algone~algorithm with \textsf{ENE} using a small instance of the movie recommendation application, under the same settings as those described in Section~\ref{sec:exp-skp} except that the ground set size is smaller ($n=80$).
 For the \textsf{ENE} algorithm, we use 5,000 samples to simulate an oracle for $F(\cdot)$ or $\nabla F(\cdot)$ (i.e., the multi-linear extension of $f(\cdot)$ and its gradient).

 As shown by the experimental results in Fig.~\ref{fig:exp-ene}, our \algone~algorithm outperforms \textsf{ENE} significantly in terms of utility, adaptivity and the number of oracle queries to the objective function, due to the reason that: \textsf{ENE} has a larger theoretical adaptivity of $\OO(\log^2 n)$ than \algone, and its practical performance is not much better than its worst-case theoretical bound due to its design, while evaluating the multilinear extensions in \textsf{ENE} incurs significantly larger number of oracle queries than our algorithms.
 Moreover, as the approximation ratio of \textsf{ENE} (i.e., $(1+\epsilon)(e^{1+10\epsilon})$) deteriorates quickly with the increasing of $\epsilon$, we have used smaller values of $\epsilon$ (i.e., $\epsilon=1/20; \epsilon=1/30$) to further test its utility.
 The experimental results in Fig.~\ref{fig:exp-ene} show that our \algone~algorithm consistently outperforms \textsf{ENE} on all these settings, which demonstrate the effectiveness of our approach again.